dwyl/learn-elixir/README.md

 arguments that we want to give to our function.
 This one line of code spawned a process for us 🎉 🥳

-Normally we would not see the result of the function (3 in this case).The only reason we have in this case is because of the `IO.inspect` in the add function.
+Normally we would not see the result of the function (3 in this case).
+The only reason we have is because of the `IO.inspect` in the add function.
 If we removed this the only log we would have is the PID itself.

 This might make you wonder, what good is spawning a process if I can't get